Sustained Release Pan-VEGFR Inhibitor Implant

 How AR-14034 SR is Thought to Work

 VEGF is a protein that promotes the growth of new blood vessels.
 As an inhibitor of all VEGF receptors, AR-14034 (axitinib) provides pan-VEGF inhibition (blocks signaling by VEGF-A, B, C, and D) and therefore has the potential for greater efficacy than current products that inhibit only VEGF-B and/or VEGF-A).
 Approved by the FDA in 2012 for the treatment of renal cell carcinoma, axitinib has a higher potency and less off-target activity than other small molecule VEGF receptor inhibitors.
-To create the sustained release intravitreal implant, AR-14034 SR, Aerie has utilized a proprietary bioerodible polymer blend providing controlled release of axitinib to the back of the eye while avoiding microparticles that can migrate to front of the eye.
+To create the optimal sustained release intravitreal implant, AR-14034 SR, Aerie has utilized a proprietary bioerodible polymer blend providing controlled release of axitinib to the back of the eye while avoiding microparticles that can migrate to front of the eye.

 In laboratory and animal studies, the drug release rate predicts up to a 12 month-duration of efficacy, supporting the potential for once-a-year injection.1